redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ## Overview

-This page describes a possible Keystone and Red Hat IDM integration scenario.
+This page describes a possible Keystone and Red Hat IdM integration scenario.
 There are many possible ways to integrate the two technologies.
 This scenario meets the following requirements:

-*   Keystone Accounts, Tenants, and Roles are stored in the Red Hat IDM database.
+*   Keystone Accounts, Tenants, and Roles are stored in the Red Hat IdM database.
-*   User accounts are managed by Red Hat IDM.
+*   User accounts are managed by Red Hat IdM.
 *   Tenants and Roles are managed by Keystone.
 *   The Keystone service catalog is stored in MySQL.

-Roles and privileges are created so that a Keystone administrator (or service) can not inadvertantly write to objects in the standard Red Hat IDM tree.
+Roles and privileges are created so that a Keystone administrator (or service) can not inadvertantly write to objects in the standard Red Hat IdM tree.

 ## Example Architecture

 In this example, two systems will be used.
-The first (`ipa01`) is an IDM master server.
-Information on initial installation and configuration of the IDM software is here:
+The first (`ipa01`) is an IdM master server.
+Information on initial installation and configuration of the IdM software is here:

 <https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Identity_Management_Guide/installing-ipa.html>